Kura Island

 Kura or Kurkosa (Kür dili), also known as Kurinskiy in the Russian language, is the largest island of Azerbaijan.
 It lies in the Caspian Sea, off the coast of the Aran Region, 33 km to the south of Neftchala and about 150 km to the SSE of Baku.

 History

 The island was formerly attached to the mainland by a narrow spit.
-It was named Kurkosa after the Kura River located further north by Fedor I. Soimonov, the pioneering explorer of the Caspian Sea during the time of Peter I the Great.
+It was named Kurkosa after the Kura River located further north by Fyodor Soimonov, the pioneering explorer of the Caspian Sea during the time of Peter I the Great.
 Soimonov wrote the 'Pilot of the Caspian Sea', the first report on that until then little known body of water, that was published in 1720 by the Russian Academy of Sciences.

 In Soviet times there were two villages on the island with a population of almost 3,000 souls.
 However, the rise of the Caspian Sea level cut Kura Island off from the mainland making communication problematic.
 As a result in 1981 most inhabitants were evacuated.
 By 2009 only about 10 people lived on Kura Island.
-The last inhabitant of the island passed away in 2020.
+The last inhabitant of the island died in 2020.